TheZenKitteh/minetest-bashmodinstaller/README.txt

 mtmodinstall:
 # How to use:
+# Edit the INSTALLLOC varible to point to your mod folder
 # Update REPO URL if needed then
 # chmod u+x nameofscript
 # issue ./nameofthisscript modname
 #
 # Example:
 # ./mtmodinstall.sh industrial

+mtmodinstall-git:
+# How to use:
+# Edit the INSTALLLOC varible to point to your mod folder
+# chmod u+x nameofscript
+# issue ./nameofthisscript modname
+#
+# Example:
+# ./mtmodinstall-git.sh industrial

 packmod-7z: